bentoml/BentoML/docs/README.md

 ---

 **NOTE**:
 All of the below `make` commands should be used under `bentoml` root directory.
+Only MacOS and Linux (UNIX-based system only) are supported at the moment for live reloading of the documentation

 To generate the documentation, make sure to install all dependencies (mainly `sphinx` and its extension):